arnisoph/saltstack-foreman-formula/README.md

 ## TODO

-The long-term goal is to have a comfortable formula and all puppet modules used by the foreman-installer (kafo) to be replaced by e.g. Salt Stack Formulas.
+The long-term goal is to have a comfortable formula and all Puppet modules used by the foreman-installer (kafo) to be replaced by e.g. Salt Stack Formulas.

 ## Instructions